Dan Jovevski, Freya Gan, Blaize Pengilly, Natasha

 Dan Jovevski 21:54

-Freya I would like to ask, what's your favorite bin spot?
+Freya I would like to ask, what's your favourite bin spot?

 Freya Gan 21:58